-If your first hikes will be in your home area then figuring this part of the puzzle out should be easy.
-But if you are planning hikes as part of a vacation then understanding that local climate will be vital to your overall experience.
+If your hikes are in your home area, figuring this part of the puzzle out should be easy.
+But if you are planning a hike as part of a vacation, understanding that local climate will be vital to your overall experience.

-You will notice that the ‘hiking for beginners’ guide mostly focuses on 3 seasons – Spring, Summer and Fall – and that is for a reason.
+You will notice that the ‘hiking for beginners’ guide primarily focuses on three seasons – Spring, Summer, and Fall – and that is for a reason.

-Winter hiking is an animal all its own and I would suggest you hold off on that until you have at least one full season of hiking under your belt.
+Winter hiking is an animal all on its own and I would suggest holding off on that until you have at least one full season of hiking under your belt.

 Spring: Spring can be one of the most beautiful times of the year to go hiking in many climates.